-Horizon Bank, National Association is headquartered in Michigan City and is the 9th largest bank in the state of Indiana.
-It is also the 390th largest bank in the nation.
-It was established in 1873 and as of March of 2014, it had grown to 419 employees at 34 locations.
-Horizon Bank, National Association has a A health rating.
+Horizon Bank (IN) is headquartered in Michigan City and is the 5th largest bank in the state of Indiana.
+It is also the 229th largest bank in the nation.
+It was established in 1873 and as of December of 2020, it had grown to 822 employees at 80 locations.
+Horizon Bank (IN) has an A+ health rating.

 I was shocked to see the only review posted here on Horizon Bank.
 We've had nothing but great service(unlike our experiences with Chase Bank).
 We've found them very customer orientated, answered questions always in a timely fashion--very personal service.
 I'm sorry the other reviewer had a bad experience with their mortgage application but after obtaining about 20 mortgages in my lifetime, I can say it is much harder to close on a house than it was 10 years ago--he might have had similar experiences elsewhere.

 My bank was bought out by Horizon and the only correspondence that I received from them was when they closed my checking account.
 I receive eStatements and on their website it states that there is no minimum balance or service charge if you have direct deposit, or eStatements or keep a $1,000.00 minimum balance.
 I received a notice that my account was closed because of service fees.
 My account has been dormant, but I should have received notification if fees were going to be deducted.

 Avoid this bank like the plague.
 I swear, I have to call Horizon once a week just to use my card.
 I am constantly getting my transactions denied even though I have well over $1000 in my bank account at all times.
 I’ve never experienced anything like this before.
 So horrible.
 Worse yet, they never answer their phones to fix the issue so you’re stuck at the grocery store trying to feed your family but can’t make purchase you need even though you have more than enough money to do so.